 Think of it this way:

-• When you let the internet know that you “come to this café every morning without fail on the way back from the school run”, you’re letting them know that your house is reliably standing empty (or where to look for you if they were so inclined to find you)
+• Let’s say you post an Instagram story of your coffee with a caption that says you “come to this café every morning on the way back from the school run”.
+You’ve announced that your house is reliably standing empty (or where to look for you if they were so inclined to find you).

-• When you proudly share a photo of your grandkids on the first day of school standing outside the front door in their uniforms, you’re revealing the identity of the school they go to and, by association, the neighbourhood you live in
+• You proudly share a photo of your grandkids on the first day of school standing outside the front door in their uniforms.
+In doing so, you’ve revealed the identity of the school they go to and, by association, the neighbourhood you live in.

-• If you join in on a post on a public Facebook page that says “your aristocrat name is Lord/Lady plus the name of your first pet, then your mum’s maiden name and the make of your first car double-barrelled”, you’ve published the answers to three common security questions (and the momentary amusement you get from imagining yourself being addressed as “Lady Bubbles Champ-Ford” isn’t worth it)
+• You join in on a post on a public Facebook page that says “your aristocrat name is Lord/Lady plus the name of your first pet, then your mum’s maiden name and the make of your first car double-barrelled”.
+Without realising, you’ve published the answers to three common security questions.
+We promise the momentary amusement you get from imagining yourself being addressed as “Lady Bubbles Champ-Ford” isn’t worth it.

 You get the picture.
-You don’t have to swear off social media, just be mindful of the information you’re putting out there and who’s seeing it.
+We don’t say these things to scare you, and you don’t have to swear off social media.
+Just be mindful of the information you’re putting out there and who’s seeing it.

 Never click on links in email communications claiming to be from your bank